 Because ticks are so vulnerable to drying out, the hitchhiking parasites can be killed by giving clothing a quick whirl in the dryer on high heat for five minutes, Mather said.

-Ticks can survive the wash, and people who have to both wash and dry their clothes may just toss their clothing into a pile for later.
-It's better to do a quick dry cycle immediately when you bring the clothes inside than to let the tick linger, he said.
+Ticks can survive the wash cycle, and people who have to both wash and dry their clothes may just toss their clothing into a pile to clean later.
+However, it's better to do a quick dry cycle immediately when you bring the clothes inside than to let the tick linger on your dirty clothes, he said.

 9. Shower and inspect

-After spending time outdoors — particularly in grassy, brushy or wooded areas — people should immediately take their clothes off and do a tick inspection and shower.
+After spending time outdoors — particularly in grassy, brushy or wooded areas — people should immediately take off their clothes and do a tick inspection of their skin and then shower.
 People who are in the habit of showering immediately after outdoor activities are less likely to get Lyme disease, perhaps because they can catch any biting ticks before they've transmitted the disease, Stafford said.

-After biting, ticks can take several hours to transmit Lyme disease, said Laura Kramer, the director of the Arbovirus Laboratory at the New York State Department of Health's Wadsworth Center.
+After biting, ticks can take several hours to transmit Lyme disease, said Laura Kramer, director of the Arbovirus Laboratory at the New York State Department of Health's Wadsworth Center.
 Usually, a tick must be attached for 36 to 48 hours or longer for the Lyme-causing bacterium to be transmitted, the CDC states.
 Removing a tick quickly (within 24 hours) can dramatically reduce your chances of contracting Lyme disease.

 10. Remove the tick

-If, after taking all these precautions, people do get bitten, they should remove the tick immediately with tweezers or forceps, experts said.
+If, after taking all these precautions, people do get bitten by a tick, they should remove the arachnid immediately with tweezers or forceps, experts said.
 The CDC recommends pulling the tick straight up with even, steady pressure, rather than twisting the pest, and then cleaning the bite wound with rubbing alcohol or soap and water.

-It's important to visit a doctor if flulike symptoms or a suspicious rash appear, and to bring the tick in for testing by a state health department to see if it harbors any diseases, Kramer told Live Science.
+It's important to visit a doctor if flu-like symptoms or a suspicious rash appear, and to bring the tick in for testing by a state health department to see if it harbors any diseases, Kramer told Live Science.
 The rash associated with Lyme disease typically looks like a reddish bull's-eye, although it doesn't appear in an estimated 20% to 30% of people with the infection.